rw9999/Security-notes/Chapter 1-9/Chapter 6/readme.md

 ### Agile

-an iterative and incremental process, rather than the linear processes that Waterfall and Spiral use.
+An iterative and incremental process, rather than the linear processes that Waterfall and Spiral use.

 Agile is rooted in the Manifesto for Agile Software Development, a document that has four basic premises: